trinodb/trino/docs/src/main/sphinx/routines/introduction.md

 * [](/sql/create-function) to create and store a routine.
 * [](/sql/drop-function) to remove a routine.
 * [](/sql/show-functions) to display a list of routines in a catalog.
+* [](/sql/show-create-function) to show the source code of the routine that creates the specified function.

 Catalog routines must use a name that combines the catalog name and schema name with the routine name, such as `example.default.power` for the `power` routine